Betty: An Automatic Differentiation Library for Multilevel Optimization: Automatic Differentiation for Multilevel Optimization

 \section{Automatic Differentiation for Multilevel Optimization}

-While Equation~\eqref{eq:base} serves as a mathematical basis for gradient-based multilevel optimization, how to automatically and efficiently carry out such gradient calculation has not been extensively studied and incorporated into a system.
-In this section, we discuss the challenges in building an automatic differentiation library for multilevel optimization, and provide solutions to address these challenges.
+While Equation~\eqref{eq:base} serves as a mathematical basis for gradient-based multilevel optimization, how to automatically and efficiently carry out such gradient calculation has not been extensively studied and incorporated into a software system that can support MLO programs involving many problems with complex dependencies.
+In this section, we discuss the challenges in building an automatic differentiation library for MLO, and provide solutions to address these challenges.